mienaikoe/ziyu/Chapters/4-5-Chapter27.md

 "The obscura," I said.

 Thi nodded.
-"There is another time, far beyond the time that we can see."
+"There is another time, far beyond the horizon we see in this one."

 "A hundred lifetimes," I whispered.